w3c/tocc/management/Framework.md

 1. Detailed definitions of each data concept required by the use case (the City Data Model)
 2. Diagrams depicting how this data relates to other data (e.g., data that might not be used by the specific use case)
-3. Links to each use case that uses each data element `CP: Links to use cases are provided for classes, but not for properties / data elements.
+3. Links to each use case that uses each class/property `CP: Links to use cases are provided for classes, but not for properties / data elements.
 Also, this is not a link from the Use Case View into the Information View, but the other direction.`
-4. Identification of interface specifications within the Interface View that define how the data is implemented in real-world interfaces `CP: unclear what this is and if this is represented in the Wiki; are these the specifications linked to the use case?`
+4. Identification of interface specifications within the Interface Specification View that define how the data is implemented in real-world interfaces `CP: unclear what this is and if this is represented in the Wiki; are these the specifications linked to the use case?`
 5. Links to outside resources that provide additional context for the data (e.g., external reference architectures)

 The various parts of the CDMRA are summarized in Figure 1.